Brina11-dev/Brina11-dev/README.md

 # Brina11-dev
-Aspiring Software developer and Engineer.Good at building systems that solve real world problems.
+Aspiring Data Scientist and Engineer.Good at building systems that solve real world problems.
 Open to remote jobs.
 ## About Me
-I'm a computer Science student passionate about building practical , real world software solutions.
-I enjoy building web development and love learning by doing turning ideas into working systems one at a time.
+I'm a Computer Science student passionate about turning raw data into meaningful insights and building practical, real-world software solutions.
+I enjoy exploring data, building models, and developing web applications — turning ideas into working systems one at a time.

-- Currently studying computer science
+🎓 Currently studying Computer Science
-- Building skills in Node.js, Express, MongoDB and JavaScript
+📊 Building skills in Data Science — Python, Pandas, NumPy, Matplotlib, Scikit-learn, SQL, and Power BI 🌐 Web Development — Node.js, Express, MongoDB, and JavaScript 💻 Also well conversant with Java and C++
-- Well conversant with Java, C++, Python
-- Working on real-world projects that solve practical problems.
-- Based in Kenya
+🔨 Working on data-driven and web projects that solve practical problems 📍 Based in Kenya
   ## Ambitions
  - Build production-ready fullstack applications
  - Collaborate on open source projects